ibm-ecosystem-engineering/JudgeIt-LLM-as-a-Judge/README.md

 - [ ] Query-Rewrite support for More-than 2 turn

 **Known-Limitation** : We found that the framework sometimes becomes extremely conservative when there is a large gap between the size of the golden text and the generated text.
 For RAG comparisons, if the golden text is one page long and the generated text is just a few lines, it tends to treat them as dissimilar.
 We are currently working on a more 'liberal' version of this judge, which will be released soon.

+## SuperKnowa
+JudgeIt is the latest framework from the SuperKnowa project.
+Do check out our other repos for building RAG pipelines. text2sql etc. here.

 ## Team